iewaij/data-analytics-bank-marketing/docs/content/08_neural_network.md

 Learning rate controls how much we are adjusting the weights of our network with respect to the loss gradient.

-A small learning rate will only make slight change to the weights each update and therefore requires more training epochs and travels along the downward slope slowly, whereas a large learning rate leads to rapid changes to the weight.
-However, a too large learning rate may cause the model to converge too quickly to a local minima or overshoot the optimal solution.
+A small learning rate will only make a slight change to the weights each update and therefore requires more training epochs and travels along the downward slope slowly, whereas a large learning rate leads to rapid changes to the weight.
+However, a too large learning rate may cause the model to converge too quickly to a local minimum or overshoot the optimal solution.

 ### Hidden layer sizes

-This hyperparameter defines how many hidden layers and how many neurons on each layer we want to have when we are building the achitechture of the neural network.
+This hyperparameter defines how many hidden layers and how many neurons on each layer we want to have when we are building the architecture of the neural network.

-We want to keep the neural network archtechture as simple as possible so that it can be trained fast and well generalized and meanwhile, we also need it to classify the input data well, which may require a relatively complex architecture.
+We want to keep the neural network architecture as simple as possible so that it can be trained fast and well generalized and meanwhile, we also need it to classify the input data well, which may require a relatively complex architecture.

 ### L2 Regularization